Bayesian equilibria of axisymmetric plasmas: The model

-In this work, we have developed Bayesian models of axisymmetric plasmas, the current tomography and equilibrium models, which involve a large number of unknown parameters, assumptions, predictive models and observations, as shown in Figure~\ref{fig:model}.
-The unknown parameters (the red circles) and observations (the blue circles) are connected via the forward models and functions (the white boxes), and the arrows visualise their dependencies.
-These two models share the following components: the axisymmetric current beam model ($J_\phi$, $J_\mathrm{iron}$, $J_\mathrm{coils}$ and \texttt{Magnetic model}), the Gaussian process priors of the poloidal current flux and pressure profiles ($F$, $n_\mathrm{e}$ and $T_\mathrm{e}$), the wall constraints ($D_\mathrm{wall}$) and the predictive distribution of all the plasma diagnostics (e.g. \texttt{Thomson model}).
-Given all these model components, the current tomography and equilibrium models employ the Gaussian process prior of the plasma current distributions and the equilibrium prior, respectively.
-All these model components are briefly described in the following subsections.
+In this work, we developed a Bayesian model for axisymmetric plasma equilibria.
+This model involves multiple unknown parameters, model assumptions, predictive (forward) models and observations, as shown in Figure~\ref{fig:model}.
+The unknown parameters (red circles) and observations (blue circles) are connected to and/or from the forward models (white boxes).
+The arrows visualise the dependencies between them.
+The model contains the following components: the axisymmetric current-carrying beam model (\texttt{Magnetostatics model}), Gaussian processes for plasma electron density $n_\mathrm{e}$, temperature $T_\mathrm{e}$ and poloidal current flux $F$, an MHD force balance constraint (\texttt{Force balance predictions}), an empirical constraint at the last material surface facing the plasma inside the machine, known as the first wall (\texttt{First wall predictions}) and forward models for plasma diagnostics, for example, Thomson scattering (\texttt{Thomson model}).
+These components are described in the next sections.